 The degree of PhD can be undertaken in any of the core areas of research activity covered by Edinburgh Law School.
 PhDs are awarded to an original piece of work that makes a significant contribution to knowledge in the field of study and contains material worthy of publication.

 If you undertake a PhD with us you will be assisted by the appointment of two academic supervisors, a principal supervisor and an assistant supervisor.
 Supervisors are carefully chosen to provide you with the best possible support to develop your thesis.
 They will also help you identify specific requirements, such as empirical methods or language training.

 You will also be assisted by a comprehensive programme of support and training.
 Doctoral training has two strands: a formal programme of classes and events, and a range of informal opportunities that the School encourages and facilitates, such as self-led student reading groups and the organisation of PhD conferences and other events to build PhD networks.
 A PhD steering committee is elected each year to work closely with staff and candidates and to develop informal opportunities and other initiatives to foster a dynamic research environment.

-Candidates for research degrees are examined orally by an external examiner expert in the subject and an internal examiner.
-There is no written examination.
+Candidates for the doctoral research degree submit a thesis, which is examined orally by an external examiner, who is an expert in the subject, and also by an internal examiner.

-The PhD Programme offers structured legal research courses in the first year of study, alongside more specific training (e.g. in empirical methods) for students as needed, depending on their project requirements, and transferable skills (e.g. presentation skills).
+The PhD programme offers structured legal research courses in the first year of study, alongside more specific training as needed, depending on your project requirements.
 The focus of the second year is on supporting the external dissemination of work.
-In third year, all students participate in our Graduate Student Seminar Series.
+In third year all students participate in our Graduate Student Seminar Series.